 - Take-off the VR headset removable parts: disassemble the facial interface and nose guard, in order to reach the crevices in the equipment, as well as where the part snaps in

 - Use a microfiber cloth for the lenses: make gentle circles from inside to the outside, because lenses can scratch easily

-- Use a non-abrasive antibacterial wipe for the outside of the HMD: it is safe because it will leave no residue and get rid of most of dusk, dry skin cells, sebum and germs you left on it.
+- Use a non-abrasive antibacterial wipe for the outside of the HMD: it is safe because it will leave no residue and get rid of most of the dust, dry skin cells, sebum, and germs you left on it.

 - Dry everything with a clean microfiber cloth: it will help you remove leftover residue from the products you use

 - Use the same process for the facial interface, nose guard and straps

 - Use the same process for VR controllers

 - Reassemble your headset: now that all the parts of the headset are clean and dry, you can put them back, remove your gloves and start your VR session.

 - Remember to keep your hands and face clean: People tend to sweat while using VR headsets, leaving sebum, dead skin cells, dust, and makeup behind them.
 Not the kind of things you want to share between colleagues, right?
 So, wash your face and hands with soap between uses.